Welcome to Magruder’s Landing, where all are welcome to come ashore.

 I am an 11th generation descendant of Alexander Magruder / McGruder / McGruther, a Scotsman transported to Maryland in the 1650s as a prisoner of war and indentured servant.
 I have been researching Alexander’s life, times, and legacy for more than 20 years and maintain this site in order to share what I know and find others with like interests.

 You can see the range of my curiosities by running your cursor over the links that appear under the header.
-Some of those pages have not yet been written, but they will be (really: some day I will retire).
-The site is also searchable–just click on the magnifying glass at the top of any page.
+Some of those pages have not yet been written, but they will be (really: I’ve retired, so there’s hope!).
+The site is also searchable–just click on the small magnifying glass at the top of any page.
 (If only historical searches were that easy!)

 * * * *